Punto0/faircoin-payments-for-woocommerce/readme.txt

 == Installation ==

-0. Requeriments: pyfaircoin from Punt0 Coop (a fork of pycoin) and php-gmp must be installed in the system before the plugin install.
+0. Requeriments: pycoin and php-gmp must be installed in the system before the plugin install.
 1. Install WooCommerce plugin and configure your store (if you haven't done so already - http://wordpress.org/plugins/woocommerce/).
 2. Install "Faircoin Payments for WooCommerce" wordpress plugin just like any other Wordpress plugin.
 3. Activate.